mrspaceman/my-blog-pages/_posts/2025-06-14-HTTP-protocol.md

 If the browser thinks that the string you typed in is a URL, then it will start the process of retrieving the data and displaying it to the user, and this is where it gets very complicated.

-The browser is an application running on top of an operating system, so the browser itself doesn't talk directly to the network, instead it calls an function in the operating system kernel to get the ip address for a url.
-That sounds simple enough, but in the (linux, I'm not so sure about windows) kernel there are (at least) two layers, User mode and Kernel mode.
+The browser is an application running on top of an operating system, so the browser itself doesn't talk directly to the network, instead it calls a function in the operating system kernel to get the ip address for a URL.
+That sounds simple enough, but in the (Linux, I'm not so sure about Windows) kernel there are (at least) two layers, User mode and Kernel mode.
 The application; in this case the browser; is running in User mode and that helps the kernel maintain resources and security by not allowing applications to read/write memory and other system parts that are "owned" by other applications.

 But we are not going to go into kernel architecture here, we just need to know that there are multiple parts as the browser application will make a request to get the ip address of a URL and the user mode of the kernel will talk to the kernel mode. the kernel mode will make sure that all of the applications that are requesting network data can all talk over the network interface at the same time and only see the data that they have requested.

-So, to get the IP Address of a url it looks a bit like this:
+So, to get the IP Address of a URL it looks a bit like this:

 ![image](../assets/images/http-protocol/Screenshot 2025-06-14 161643.png)